 Easy Is Not Cheap

 The easiest way to value your coin collection is to have someone else do it.
-After reviewing the work that needs to go into assessing your coin collection, if you feel overwhelmed or you do not have the time to complete the tasks accurately, you could pay a professional numismatist to organize, catalog, inventory and value your collection for you.
+After reviewing the work that is required to assess the value of your coin collection, and you feel overwhelmed or you do not have the time to complete the tasks accurately, you could pay a professional numismatist to organize, catalog, inventory and value your collection for you.
 This service can run anywhere from $35-$50 per hour, but you will gain the knowledge and wisdom of a professional coin dealer.
+If the dealer identifies just one extremely valuable coin, his fee will be well worth the knowledge that you now possess.